UMKC-BigDataLab/DeepLearningSpanishAmerican/README.md

 - Nouf Alrasheed, Praveen Rao, and Viviana Grieco - Character Recognition of Seventeenth-Century Spanish American Notary Records Using Deep Learning.
 In DHQ: Digital Humanities Quarterly, 2021. (to appear)

 # Acknowledgments

+This work was funded by the National Endowment for the Humanities (NEH) under Grant No. HAA-271747-20.